 - North Carolina A&T State University proposes the establishment of a Doctor of Nursing Practice (DNP) in the School of Nursing. - The Doctor of Nursing Practice degree at N.C.
-A&T is a terminal practice degree to provide highquality graduate education and training emphasizing an interdisciplinary approach to prepare nurses for advanced clinical practice and leadership focusing on two tracks: (1) Psychiatric-Mental Health Nurse Practitioner (PMHNP), (2) Transformational Nursing Leadership (TNL). - The program aligns with the university's mission to "prepare students to advance the human condition" by graduating more nurse practitioners to enhance access to health care and diversifying the health care workforce with more minority health care providers to alleviate health inequities. - The proposed program is unique as it innovatively integrates emerging technology in the DNP curriculum to ethically and innovatively address health care challenges, increase minority students' representation in advanced nursing practice and leadership, bridge workforce gaps in PMHNPs, and equip future nursing leaders with emerging health care technology skills (e.g., telehealth, artificial intelligence, sensors, and virtual reality). - Graduates of the proposed program gain essential knowledge in biophysical, psychosocial analytical, and organizational sciences to deliver culturally appropriate, evidence-based practice through direct patient care or health care system and policy reform.
+A&T is a terminal practice degree to provide highquality graduate education and training emphasizing an interdisciplinary approach to prepare nurses for advanced clinical practice and leadership focusing on two tracks: (1) Psychiatric-Mental Health Nurse Practitioner (PMHNP), (2) Transformational Nursing Leadership (TNL). - The program aligns with the university's mission to "prepare students to advance the human condition" by graduating more nurse practitioners to enhance access to health care and diversifying the health care workforce with more minority health care providers to alleviate health inequities. - The proposed program is unique as it innovatively integrates emerging technology as well as health equity and social justice components in the DNP curriculum to ethically and innovatively address health care challenges, increase minority students' representation in advanced nursing practice and leadership, bridge workforce gaps in PMHNPs, and equip future nursing leaders with diversity, equity, and inclusion (DEI) and emerging health care technology skills (e.g., telehealth, artificial intelligence, sensors, and virtual reality). - Graduates of the proposed program gain essential knowledge in biophysical, psychosocial analytical, and organizational sciences to deliver culturally appropriate, evidence-based practice through direct patient care or health care system and policy reform.
 With the national nursing shortage, they will have multiple career options like nurse practitioners, nursing leaders and administrators, and nursing program educators. - Projected program full-time enrollment at year five is 50 students.